m-debnath/mjson/README.md

 - AI assistance provided in development process
 - Monaco Editor by Microsoft for the excellent code editing experience
 - React team for the fantastic framework
-- Community contributors for security feedback and improvements

 ---